 No penalty fees in March and April 2020

 For tax returns normally due between March 12 and August 31, 2020, Skatteverket will not charge penalty fees for late tax returns, provided they are submitted no more than a month after their original due date.
 This concerns e.g. VAT returns, PAYE returns and EU sales reports.
 Note however that the high interest rate (16,25%) will be charged after the original due date, as it normally is.

 Reorientation support to companies

 For companies that due to Covid-19 suffered a loss of turnover of at least 30% during March-April 2020 (compared to March-April 2019), there is a possibility to apply for a turnover-based “reorientation support”.
+Support will be given with 75% of certain fixed costs.
 This support is available for companies with a turnover of at least 250 000 SEK in their last financial year, that are approved for F-tax, and that do not have debts with Kronofogdemyndigheten or are in default.
 For support amounts of 100 000 SEK or more, a statement from an auditor is needed.
 Applications have to be submitted by September 1, 2020.

 In October 2020 this support was extended to include also May-July 2020.
 Companies need to show a loss of turnover of 40% in May and 50% in June-July, compared with the samt time period 2019, to qualify for this support.
 Applications can be submitted starting now and until November 30, 2020.

 (Update 2020-12-21) According to a new proposal, support will be extended to include August-October 2020, for a loss of turnover of at least 40%, and November-December 2020, for a loss of turnover of at least 30%.
 The support level will be 70% of certain fixed costs, or 75% for smaller companies.